 Pre-eclampsia is a complex clinical syndrome characterised by hypertension (>140/90mmHg measured 2 times) and proteinuria (>300mg/24hr) that appears after 20 weeks of gestation in previously normotensive women.
 Edema and fluid retention often occur as well.The intense prolonged vasospastic process observed in pre-eclampsia causes endothelial injury that leads to platelet adherence and fibrin deposition that can potentially affect any organ.
 Chronically hypertensive women are at increased risk mainly for superimposed pre-eclampsia and abruptio placentae, both of which increase neonatal morbidity and mortality.
-Pre-eclampsia,
+Pre-eclampsia, especially in its severe form, can lead

 The chief requirements for successful management of pre-eclampsia are early diagnosis, close follow up, and timely delivery.
 Because severe pre-eclampsia might result in rapid deterioration of both mother and fetus, prompt delivery is indicated in cases of imminent eclampsia, multiorgan dysfunction, and fetal distress.